omartra999/RechnerNetze/MAC.md

 ![Mac_SubLayer](mac_layer.png)
 ----
 # Static Channel Allocation:
+> every one has one minute to speak, but what if one don't have nothing to say => the next person is still gonna have to wait for that one's minute to finish
 - One Channel has the Medium the rest don't have a medium
 - **Multiplexing:** putting `multiple Data Flows` on one channel
 - **Frequency Division Multiplexing (FDM)**